TakeprofitTechnology/ReleaseNotes/Drawdown Limit MT5.md

 ## Version 1.16 (29 December, 2023)
 ### Changes
 * Moved the trace logs for equity checking to the debug level.
-Now, the "DebugLogs" value must be set to "true" to see them.
+The "DebugLogs" value must be set to "false" so that these logs are not written.
+* Made it possible to stop the plugin at the moment of database initialisation during the first start.

 ## Version 1.15 (18 December, 2023)
 ### Changes